DragonCherry/AssetsPickerViewController/README.md

 Xcode10.2, Swift 5, iOS 10.0

 Uses [SnapKit](https://github.com/SnapKit/SnapKit) for creating UI inside library.
 Thanks to SnapKit development team for doing such a beautiful job.

+if your app's deployment target is greater than or equal to 11.0, you can use up-to-date version of SnapKit, otherwise you have to fix SnapKit's version to 5.0.0

 ## Installation